 Cognitive Simplicity and User Interface

-Devices that are easy to navigate, have clear icons, make calls with a button press, and have straightforward menus that limit the amount of information to overcome reduce frustration for seniors that interact with overly complex devices.
-Simple user-friendly devices also diminish barriers for users with possible memory or cognitive issues.
+Devices that are easy to navigate, have clear icons, make calls with a button press, and have straightforward menus that limit the amount of information to reduce frustration for seniors who interact with overly complex devices.
+Simple, user-friendly devices also diminish barriers for users with possible memory or cognitive issues.

 Cochlear implant / Hearing Aid

-An important feature, particularly for users with hearing aides, is a M-rating and T-rating (e.g. M4/T4).
-This indicates how well device works with hearing technology.
-Many senior phones will take this into account providing their users, transmission of audio that is transferable and clear as possible.
+An important feature, particularly for users with hearing aids, is an M-rating and T-rating (e.g., M4/T4).
+This indicates how well the device works with hearing technology.
+Many senior phones will take this into account, providing their users with transmission of audio that is transferable and as clear as possible.

 1. Large Buttons or a Touch-Friendly Screen

-Most seniors want a phone that has simply buttons that are large, with ample space between buttons that make it easy to push.
-If it is a touchscreen phone, then, at least the user interface is simple to navigate, and the icons are large enough that it is easy for seniors to touch when using the phone.
+Most seniors want a phone that has simple buttons that are large, with ample space between buttons, making it easy to push.
+If it is a touchscreen phone, then at least the user interface is simple to navigate, and the icons are large enough that it is easy for seniors to touch when using the phone.

 2. Loud and Clear Sound

-As we age often hearing loss is common.
-A senior-friendly phone should have a loud ringtone volume, clarity to calls, and ideally compatible with hearing aids to ensure clarity while talking on the phone.
+As we age, hearing loss is often common.
+A senior-friendly phone should have a loud ringtone volume, clarity to calls, and ideally be compatible with hearing aids to ensure clarity while talking on the phone.

 3. Easy to Read Display